gamalahmed3265/Introduction-to-Operating-Systems/lab/Process Management in Unix Linux/README.md

-Sure, here is an example of a C program that creates two processes and then waits for the child processes to finish:
+ C program that creates two processes and then waits for the child processes to finish:

 ```c
 #include <stdio.h>